jaysylvester/citizen/README.md

 Of course, if you don't write the controller in a manner to accept direct requests and return content, it'll return nothing (or throw an error).
 When accessed via HTTP, the controller has access to all emitter directives.

-**Reminder:** To make a controller private—inaccessible via HTTP, but accessible within your app—add a plus sign (`+`) to the beginning of the file name:
+**Reminder:** To make a controller private — inaccessible via HTTP, but accessible within your app — add a plus sign (`+`) to the beginning of the file name:

     app/
       patterns/